Set NumLock to be ON

 0 = NumLock OFF, CapsLock OFF, ScrollLock OFF

-1 = CapsLock ON, NumLock OFF, ScrollLock OFF
+1 = NumLock OFF, CapsLock ON, ScrollLock OFF

 2 = NumLock ON, CapsLock OFF, ScrollLock OFF

-3 = CapsLock ON, NumLock ON
+3 = NumLock ON, CapsLock ON, ScrollLock OFF

 Stephan Pringle